BLI White Logo

 Three-Week Summer Science Program

-This program dives into green chemistry, a hot new area that is generating jobs for researchers in the industry as well as workers in the medical and health fields.
+Dive into green chemistry, a hot new area that is generating jobs for researchers in the industry as well as workers in the medical and health fields.
 Green chemists work on redesigning agricultural, industrial, and pharmaceutical products in order to reduce or eliminate the production of harmful and toxic byproducts.
 Green chemists also examine the effects of harmful chemicals on human and environmental health.
 Understandably, this is a booming area of job growth – a new, valuable field that is generating a wealth of employment opportunities.

-Through guided lab activities and toxicology studies, teens will practice the process of developing an experiment, focusing on the importance of background research prior to developing an experimental design, how to incorporate effective controls, and the importance of demonstrating repeatable results.
+Through guided lab activities and toxicology studies, teens practice the process of developing an experiment, focusing on the importance of background research prior to developing an experimental design, how to incorporate effective controls, and the importance of demonstrating repeatable results.

+For students interested in chemistry, environmental science, medicine, or human health, this is the ideal program.
 Take the first step toward being a part of this program by completing an application.
 Joining the mailing list is another great step for those who need more info or time before applying.

 AwardsResearch ProgramsSample Week